1. Types of Spanish ham

 To know more about how to choose the perfect ham or shoulder here.

-Iberian ham has countless health benefits substantiated by studies from prestigious universities.
+Iberian spanish ham has countless health benefits substantiated by studies from prestigious universities.

 This product of Spanish cuisine has more protein than fresh pork, 50% more, in 100g of iberian ham there are 33% of the proteins we need for our day.
 It is for these that this product is of great interest for high-protein diets.